nus-cs2113-AY2223S2/ip/docs/README.md

 <br/>

 ### Unmark a task: `unmark`
-Unmarks a specific task as not done.<p>
+Unmarks a specific task as not done.<br/>
 Format: `unmark TASK_NUMBER`
 - `TASK_NUMBER` accepts positive integer from 1 to N (the number of tasks in the list)
 - The task number refers to the index number shown in the displayed `list`